nt246/physalia-lcwgs/day_3/markdowns/day3_PCA_Admixture_practicals.md

 python3 /programs/pcangsd-0.98/pcangsd.py -beagle Results/MME_ANGSD_PCA.beagle.gz -o Results/covmatrix
 ```

-From PCAngsd 0.98, the output is saved in numpy format but this can easily loaded into R using the 'RcppCNPy::npyLoad' R function (see script below).
+From PCAngsd 0.98, the output is saved in numpy format but this can easily loaded into R using the `RcppCNPy::npyLoad` R function (see script below).

-The principla We can perform the principal components analysis and plot PC1 vs PC2 the same way we did before.
+We can perform the principal components analysis and plot PC1 vs PC2 the same way we did before, except that the function for importing the covariance matrix has to be adjusted.

 ```
 library(tidyverse) #load the tidyverse package for formatting and plotting